xiph/Icecast-Server/README.md

     make install

 This is the typical procedure if you download the tar file.
-If you retrive the code from Git or want to rebuild the configure then run the `autogen.sh` instead of the configure above.
+If you retrive the code from Git or want to rebuild the configure then run `./autogen.sh` instead of configure above.
 Most people do not need to run autogen.sh

-A sample config file will be placed in `/usr/local/etc` (on UNIX) or in the current working directory (on Win32) and is called `icecast.xml`
+A sample config file will be placed in `/usr/local/etc` (on UNIX, also depends on path PREFIX) or in the current working directory (on Win32) and is called `icecast.xml`

 Documentation for Icecast is available in the doc directory, by viewing `doc/index.html` in a browser.